“Though the fig tree does not bud and there are no grapes on the vines,

 And I remember it now — it was down the back of those mountains.

-It was there where I stood in all those majesty, and for once see all His ability that could erase all of my frailties.
+It was there where I stood in all those majesties, and for once see all His ability that could erase all of my frailties.

-Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give closures that you’re so desperate to have but never know how to have.
+Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give the closure that you’re so desperate to have but never know how to have.